 - One from one or more students or parent(s) of students benefiting from the program.
 This letter should detail the program's helpful impact on the student's academic achievement or improved classroom instruction.

-Each of these two letters, which must contain the writer's signature, will be judged as part of the entry with points scored for letters demonstrating both a knowledge of the goals and of the progress to date made by the program.
+Each of these three letters, which must contain the writer's signature, will be judged as part of the entry with points scored for letters demonstrating both a knowledge of the goals and of the progress to date made by the program.
 Each letter may be no more than two pages.
-This portion of the entry will account for 20 percent of the scoring (10 percent for each letter).
+This portion of the entry will account for 30 percent of the scoring (10 percent for each letter).

 No other materials submitted with an entry will be considered as part of the nomination nor will they be passed along for consideration by the panel of judges.